VivinKarthik/RAG-Chatbot/README.md

 # RAG-Chatbot

 ### What is RAG?
-Retrieval-Augmented Generation (RAG) is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.
-RAG extends the already powerful capabilities of LLMs to specific domains or an organization's internal knowledge base, all without the need to retrain the model.
-It is a cost-effective approach to improving LLM output so it remains relevant, accurate, and useful in various contexts.
-Primarily focussed on text generation tasks - text summarisation, text generation, question answering etc
+Retrieval-Augmented Generation (RAG) enhances the output of large language models by incorporating information from an authoritative knowledge base beyond their initial training data.
+This approach leverages the existing strengths of LLMs, extending their capabilities to specific domains or an organization's internal knowledge base without requiring model retraining.
+RAG offers a cost-effective method for improving the relevance, accuracy, and usefulness of LLM outputs in various contexts, particularly in text generation tasks such as summarization, generation, and question answering.

 ### How to run?